-19.3 Connector
+18.3 Connector

 The connector type is not part of the SDI specification.
-On SatLink 3, the connections are made on the terminal block: #14 (SDI-12 Data), #13 (SDI-12 PWR), and #12 (GND).
-Multiple sensors can be connected to these connections.
+Make sure to connect all three lines: SDI-12 Data, SDI-12 PWR, and GND.
+Multiple sensors can be connected to a single connector.

-19.4 Setup of SDI sensors
+18.4 Setup of SDI sensors

 Each SDI-12 sensor has an address from 0 to 9.
 This address differentiates one sensor from another.
 Most sensors are factory default set to address zero (0).
-If/when interfacing more than one sensor to SatLink 3, each sensor must be assigned a unique address.
+If/when interfacing more than one sensor, each sensor must be assigned a unique address.
 This is normally done by setting dip switches on the sensor or by software commands.
 Failure to set unique addresses for each sensor will result in failure of the communications interface (i.e. no data logged).
 Consult the sensor manufacturer's data for information on your particular sensor(s).